German firms embrace start-ups to catch up with digital world

 “We can make small companies big.”

-The cash-and-carry chain will choose 10 start-ups for an “accelerator” program in which it will supply its business experience, as well as use of its sales force.
+The cash-and-carry chain will choose 10 start-ups for an “accelerator” programme in which it will supply its business experience, as well as use of its sales force.

 Among those hoping to catch Koch’s eye at the informal Duesseldorf Meetup were POSpulse, which uses crowdsourcing and smartphones to conduct market research, Dinnery, an online high-end meal delivery service, Bauerntuete, an online farmers’ market, and KptnCook, an app that combines daily recipes with shopping lists for local supermarkets.